BreakerBots/ZED_FRC/README.md

 # BreakerBots - ZED Depth Camera Object Detection For FRC

-This is the co-processor side backend program to control a StereoLabs ZED depth camera for true 3D object detection with YOLOv8.
+This is the co-processor side backend program to control a StereoLabs ZED depth camera for true 3D object detection with YOLO object detection.

 ### Features
  - Optional visualization tools